 The Supports I have introduced on these pages are at a very unsophisticated level, I do admit.
 The biotech arm of gerintology will in time become a massive industry.
 Why not, if you are so inclined, have a look at an epigenic clock and have your doctor run a test.
 I know that Horvath developed an improved model – it is a biochemical test for the measurement of age based on DNA methylation levels.
 The median error quoted by Horvath is 3.6 years – which is good.
 You could then compare your Horvath age with your own age and hopefully this will please and motivate you.

 My thought was, how could we live for > 100 years as an average age – much as many once regarded three score years and ten?
 I might add that this thought is also spurring scientists, especially here in the US, because they see as their prize the Holy Grail of Big Pharm – the pill that could virtually ensure eternal life and, most importantly, earn billions of dollars.

 Lastly, may I urge you to look hard at Support No. 13 below – Metformin and a long life.
 We have finally arrived at a serious pre-contender to our quest to live forever – even if I do say this with a wry smile.
-If you do not already know of the drug, please read about it because it is without doubt a forerunner of the future when many life-extension drugs will come available.
+If you do not already know of the drug, please read about it (see below) because it is without doubt a forerunner of the future when many life-extension drugs will come available.
 Once it receives acceptance by the FDA and then Big Pharma, progress will erupt like Vesuvius, or so I hope.